Text Size

 THE WIND COMING OVER THE SEA [2025}.
-My first musical, based on the 1840s letters of Henry and Jane Johnson and filled with traditional songs of Ireland and Britain, was commissioned by Blyth Festival.
+My first musical, based on the 1840s letters of Henry and Jane Johnson and filled with traditional songs of Ireland and Britain, was commissioned by Blyth Festival and ran from June 26 to Aug 12, returning from Sept 25 to Oct 5.

 Cast: three men, three women (and an optional small child).